PDAL/PDAL/doc/pipeline.rst

 .. warning::

-    As of PDAL 1.2, `JSON`_ is now the preferred specification language for PDAL pipelines.
-XML read support is still available at 1.5, but JSON is preferred, and XML support will be dropped at the 1.6 release.
+    As of PDAL 1.2, `JSON`_ is the preferred specification language for PDAL pipelines.
+XML read support is still available at 1.5, but XML support will be dropped at the 1.6 release.

 .. _`JSON`: http://www.json.org/